 For convenience, we assume that the AD noise only acts on the first qubit, and the jump operator of AD noise is $\Gamma=\sqrt{\gamma}|0\rangle_1\langle1|$, where $\gamma=1.5$.
 This model is shown in Fig.\ref{Ising_model_4qubits}.

 In Fig.\ref{Loschmidt_amplitude_QMC}, we give the simulation results.
 The model under investigation incorporates specific parameters detailed as follows: $h = 2$, $J = 1$, with an initial state $|\psi\rangle = |1000\rangle$.
 The population observable is defined as $O = |1000\rangle\langle1000|$.
-When implementing specific sampling $U(T,k)$, we used three methods, 1-order Trotter (cyan triangle), qDrift (magenta diamond), and continuous method (blue circle) respectively.
+When implementing specific sampling $U(T,k)$, we used three methods, 1-order Trotter (red triangle) \cite{Yang2021}, qDrift (green diamond) \cite{Campbell2019,Nakaji2024}, and HSWDE subroutine (blue circle) \cite{Granet2024} respectively.
 The relation between population and time $t$ is given in Fig.\ref{Loschmidt_amplitude_QMC}(a).

 As seen in Fig.\ref{Loschmidt_amplitude_QMC}(a), all three methods perform well before the simulation duration of $t=1$.
 However, beyond this point, the qDrift method deviates significantly from the exact values, while the other two methods exhibit better performance.
 This phenomenon aligns with the results presented in the Fig.3 of Ref.\cite{Granet2024}.
-Moreover, it is evident that, overall, within the simulation process, the continuous method generally performs the best, only with few exceptions.
+Moreover, it is evident that, overall, within the simulation process, the HSWDE subroutine generally performs the best, only with few exceptions.
 This is clearly illustrated in Fig.\ref{Loschmidt_amplitude_QMC}(b), which depicts the relation between error and time $t$.
 The smaller errors imply that, for a specific precision, we can utilize shallower quantum circuits.
-This is the primary reason we have emphasized the continuous method in the preceding text.
-It is important to note that, unlike the other two methods, the continuous method does not suffer from systematic errors due to time discretization.
-More accurately, the errors arising from time discretization in this method can be automatically mitigated by simply increasing the number of samples, thus avoiding the impact of limited resolution due to finite qubit numbers in practical quantum gates.
+This is the primary reason we have emphasized the HSWDE subroutine in the preceding text.
+It is important to note that, unlike the other two methods, the HSWDE subroutine does not suffer from systematic errors due to time discretization.
+More accurately, the errors arising from time discretization in this method can be automatically alleviated by simply increasing the number of samples, thus avoiding the impact of limited resolution due to finite qubit numbers in practical quantum gates.
 In contrast, the other two methods inevitably suffer from systematic errors due to time discretization.
 It should be noted that the unusually small error observed for the Trotter method near $t=0.8$ is a fortuitous outcome.